-- (a) Subject to Procedure Rule 12.2 below, a Member may ask the Chair, a Cabinet Member, a Chair of any Committee, or the Council's representative on any outside body, a question at any Ordinary Council meeting, and at meetings of the Cabinet or a Committee, on any matter in relation to which the Council has power or which specifically affects the District. - (b) Every question shall be put and answered without discussion. - (c) No Member may ask more than one question unless the time taken by questions has not exceeded 30 minutes, in which case second questions will be taken in the order that they are received. - (d) The Chair shall invite questions from Members in such an order as to ensure that each Political Group and independent Members are permitted to ask a question in rotation, starting with the Main Opposition group.
+- (a) Subject to Procedure Rule 12.2 below, a Member may ask the Mayor, a Cabinet Member, the Chair of any Committee, or the Council's representative on any outside body, a question at any Ordinary Council meeting, and at meetings of the Cabinet or a Committee, on any matter in relation to which the Council has power or which specifically affects the Borough, which is relevant to an item on the agenda of the Cabinet or committee. - (b) Every question shall be put and answered without discussion. - (c) No Member may ask more than one question at a meeting unless the time taken by questions has not exceeded 30 minutes, in which case second questions will be taken in the order that they are received. - (d) The Chair shall invite questions from Members in such an order as to ensure that each Political Group and ungrouped Members are permitted to ask questions in rotation, starting with the Main Opposition group.